konradbartecki/blog-2021/data/blog/proxmox-snippets.md

 ## VMA Extract

-VMA is a backup format for Proxmox VMs, it has this one small disadvantage where you basically need a working Proxmox OS, however I had some success while using this docker image below:
+VMA is a backup format for Proxmox VMs, it has this one small disadvantage where you basically need a working Proxmox OS to extract it, however I had some success while using this docker image below:

 ```
 https://github.com/ganehag/pve-vma-docker/blob/master/Dockerfile